spack/spack-tutorial/tutorial_developer_workflows.rst

 Workflow Summary
 -------------------

-Use the ``spack dev-build`` command with the ``-u/--until`` option and the ``spack build-env`` command to setup all your dependencies with Spack and iterate using your native build system as Spack would use it.
+Use the ``spack dev-build`` command with the ``-u/--until`` and ``--drop-in`` options to setup all of your dependencies and the build environment with Spack, and iterate using your native build system as Spack would use it.